AnnaKravchenko/hippo/README.md

 Please note that raw histogram score values are not representative of any kind of energy.

-## Re-training HIPPO
+#### Re-training HIPPO

 The scripts used for building HIPPO are available at [sjdv1982/histograms](https://github.com/sjdv1982/histograms/tree/main).
-They are customized for the ATTRACT docking engine and docking poses in ATTRACT CG representation and can be used to train HIPPO-like scoring function on any other docking benchmark, e.g. DNAs or peptides.
+They are customized for the ATTRACT docking engine and docking poses in ATTRACT CG representation and can be used to train HIPPO-like scoring function on any other docking benchmark, e.g. DNA.

+***

 Feel free to use HIPPO for your docking projects, and do not hesitate to open a GitHub issue if you have any questions!
 Happy docking:)